 Besides expanding the tree canopy in the unincorporated County particularly in EJ Communities, it is important to preserve the existing tree canopy.
-The County's Tree Preservation ordinance and Conservation Element recognizes the value of preserving trees and seeks to protect the resource by protecting preserving all-trees from removal without compensation.
-Through the development review process.
-However, this does not address any existing canopy deficiencies. the ordinance and the implementation of the ordinance do have shortcomings, which are addressed below.
+The County's Tree Preservation ordinance and Conservation Element recognize the value of preserving trees and seek to protect the resource by protecting trees from removal without compensation.
+However, this does not address any existing canopy deficiencies.